amelieoller/amelieoller.github.io/_posts/2017-11-14-how_to_deploy_a_new_rails_app_to_heroku_through_github.markdown

 ## Deploy to Heroku

 Go to [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps) and sign up for an account if you haven't yet.
-Push the *Create New App* button , name your new Heroku app and create it, then choose GitHub as your deployment method and type in your repo name.
+Push the *Create New App* button, name your new Heroku app and create it.
+Then choose GitHub as your deployment method and type in your repo name.
 Choose Enable Automatic Deployments if you wish and hit *Deploy Branch*.
 The deployment will run for a little while so be patient.
 After that’s done a View button will pop up, click on it and check out your masterpiece.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_132578EB74DFFF7477D384C731B12DB70545F6A3CEF694B8DD483D80A8415074_1510446046312_Peek+2017-11-11+15-30+Deploy+to+heroku.gif)